zsofiasomlai/pbx-group-security/content/blog/drafts/TW/MarkDownYousay.md

 # The future is here and it is written in markdown.

-If you care more about the content than the code, and you understand that it is the words that count, then markdown is here for you.
+If you care more about content than code, and you understand that it is the words that count, then markdown is here for you.

-In my opinion Syntax is a pain.
+In my opinion syntax is a pain.
 Some people are naturals and perfection flows from their finger tips.
 I am more the "need to be reminded to try for perfect" type.
-Fixing Syntax errors feels like a constant nudge from someone whilst you are trying to concentrate on something more important.
+Fixing syntax errors feels like a constant nudge from someone whilst you are trying to concentrate on something more important.

 A great example of the "excision of faffing around" that markdown excels at is probably this: